Record rains cause flash flooding in Tennessee; 4 dead

-Heavy rains across Tennessee flooded homes and roads, prompting officials to rescue dozens of people from houses, apartments and vehicles.
+(WSYR-TV) — Torrential rains across Tennessee flooded homes and at least one church and left roads impassable, prompting dozens of people to be rescued in the Nashville area.
 Authorities said four bodies were found Sunday in the flood’s aftermath.

-A flash flood emergency was declared overnight by the National Weather Service in Nashville for the city, as well as Brentwood, Franklin and Mt.
-Juliet.
+Nashville received more than 7 inches of rain, the second-highest two-day rainfall total ever recorded, Mayor John Cooper said at a news conference Sunday.

-“Major flash flooding is occurring with numerous roads, interstates, and homes flooded with water rescues ongoing!” the agency tweeted.
-“Please stay home and do not travel!”
+Ebony Northern said a normally tame creek running through her Nashville apartment complex swiftly rose after heavy rain started late Saturday night.
+Within an hour or so, she could see some first-floor units in other parts of the complex being flooded.
+She said people moved to the second floor and she also heard calls for boats come in over the fire department scanner.

 Metropolitan Nashville Police Chief John Drake said three bodies were found after Seven Mile Creek flooded.
 The body of a 70-year-old man whose car was submerged in the creek was found behind a store, and the bodies of a 46-year-old woman and a 64-year-old man were found in a wooded area near a homeless camp.